-So ya, I think I’m about to make a lot of new best friends with this recipe.
+So yeah, I think I’m about to make a lot of new best friends with this homemade Nutella recipe.

 It’s been so long since I’ve had real Nutella that I completely forgot just how good it is.
 That is, until I made my own.
 I mentioned it just once on Facebook and the response was overwhelming.
 So I think after today, I’ll be just a tad bit more popular with the healthy recipe crowd.

 It’s funny, I was so sure that Mini Chef would go crazy for this stuff.
 Not so!!
 He won’t touch it!
 But that’s okay, that just means there’s more for the grownups around here.
 Although technically, I’m not sure that’s a good thing.
 This is definitely a once in a while treat.
 Not something you can eat every day, particularly if you are trying to lose any weight.
 But once in a while, this stuff is incredible!

 My theory is that if we can sometimes enjoy the things we love and still have them be clean eating, healthy foods, not only will we benefit health-wise, but also emotionally.
 Because let’s face it.
 Losing weight or working on general health is all one big mental head game.

 P.S. – This would make a really yummy cake frosting!